ReubenMathew/EECS4313/assignments/assignment 1/Rough Notes/Lukes Notes/Bug1.md

 1. Load the program
 2. Navigate to the memos tab
 3. write any string of text, can be a single word or a sentence
-4. after finishing writing, dont move the cursor
+4. ensure your cursor is placed after written text
 5. use ctrl-f and search for any char or string you typed
 6. you will observe "not Found - End of search..."